Ghasty001/Animated_sprites_by_Ghasty001/README.md

 All original animations and sprites!

 **Mega Chandelure**
 All original animations and sprites!
-Also best pokemon.
+Also best Pokèmon.

 **Mega Eelektross**
 Base sprite by *kiriaura* over on its Deviant-Art.